 Arrive at the Belize International Airport to meet your trip mates.
 Ride to San Ignacio where you'll stay overnight at a traditional Belizean jungle lodge.
 San Ignacio is a beautiful town with shopping and friendly people.
 Relax in the evening with a meal at the jungle lodge near the river--complete with an "honor bar."

 Wake up early to the sights and sounds of tropical birds with the Tut family.
 The Tut's are renowned birders and they love to share their knowledge.
 Enjoy a leisurely breakfast and great coffee.
 Ride to the Chiquibul cave system where you will canoe into the Mayan underworld known as Xibalba.
 This very large cave contains sacrificial remains, as well as spectacular stalagmites and stalactites.
 You will see the footholds carved by the Mayans over 1,500 years ago.
 Return to a great dinner near the river, and enjoy the "honor bar."

 Rise early and make the dawn trek to Tikal--you will be amazed at the pristine jungle along the way.
 The scope and scale of Tikal is impressive.
 It has over 17,000 stone buildings, most of them un-excavated.
 Our guide Francisco has a wealth of knowledge about Tikal and the Mayans—he literally helps you hear the roar of the crowd as if a Mayan king were making his entrance at that moment.
 From the famous scene of Temple V in “Star Wars” to the growl of the Howler Monkeys, Tikal offers an experience like no other.
 In the evening, we'll enjoy dinner on the shore of Lake Itza.

 Leave Guatemala and drive to the lovely village of Hopkins, Belize.
 On the way we will stop for a picnic and a hike around Guanacaste National Park.
 If it's hot, we'll take a swim in the Roaring Creek waterfalls before we proceed down the beautiful Hummingbird Highway and through the Mayan Mountains on our way to Hopkins.
-Settle in at beach accommodations on the shore of the Caribbean and prepare for the next few days of Garifuna culture—drumming, beaches, great seafood, and very friendly people.
+Settle into accomodations near the Caribbean shoreline and prepare for the next few days of Garifuna culture—drumming, beaches, great seafood, and very friendly people.